aq-amani/stock-data-analysis/README.md

-# stock-data
+# About
-Playing with stock, ETF and crypto data
+WIP project utilizing yfinance to play with financial data: stocks, ETFs, FX and crypto